BLCM/bl3mods/Aaron0000/Balands/README.md

 Sapper - Maximum lifesteal reduced to 6%, time needed to reach max lifesteal reduced by 50%.
 (Possibly consider replacing Means of Destruction with Click, Click.)

-Green Monster - "Blast Master" splash damage effect removed, replaced Click, Click... with Forge.
+Green Monster - Replaced Click, Click... with Forge and made the description more accurate.

  ┗----Rationale: Given how the splash bonus is never mentioned anywhere on the card it isn't unreasonable to assume it wasn't intended.
 Losing a 100% boost in splash damage is a big loss, so it has at least been somewhat compensated for by replacing Click, Click... with Forge (for whatever reason, Click, Click... can only spawn with one point on this class mod legitimately.)
 Bullet hose builds should appreciate this.